CHICKEN POT PIE

 2 cups frozen peas

-Remove the larger dough disc from the refrigerator and roll into a shape that is about 2”–3” larger, all around than your pie dish (allow excess for the depth of the dish as well).
-Place the rolled dough into the pie plate allowing excess crust to drape over the edge.
+Remove dough from the refrigerator and roll each disc into a 13-14” circle.
+Place one crust into a 10” pie plate allowing excess crust to drape over the edge.

 Spoon filling into the pie plate and top with the second crust.
 Crimp edges together all around to seal.
 I like to press with a fork after crimping for a good seal.
 Cut a few air vents in the top of the crust.
 Combine the egg yolk with 1 teaspoon of water and brush the egg wash all over the crust.